H4CK3R-Anonymous/gateway-javascript/README.md

 The UPs are that this works... 😁

-SOOO...
 WHAT's the LOGIC?
 Well... its simple.
 If an IP responds in a required time it's the Gateway IP... if it doesn't it's not.

 Coding in JavaScript is great but it can be a pain in the *a-* because of all the restrictions and the syntax.. gugh.
 I had to do some freaking 30 different ways of the same logic to get this working.

-This is my first project and since I am still a teenager (16), I have been planning on making more projects or uploading the ones I already made.
+This is my first project and since I am still a teenager (16), I might be a bit busy with other work but I will making more projects or uploading the ones I already made.
 Big things coming soon.. trust me 😉